This question is asked a lot and rightly so. Although CBD and THC are similar in some ways, they are also very different.

 Some various conditions that CBD and THC are used to manage or aid in are:

 Seizures associated with Epilepsy*

 Type 1 diabetes

-*The FDA (Food and Drug Administration) approved in June 2018, cannabidiol (Epidiolex in an oral solution) to treat two difficult forms of epilepsy – Dravet’s Syndrome and Lennox-Gastaut Syndrome – for patients aged 2 and over.
-It was the first drug containing a purified marijuana derivative that was approved by the FDA.
+*The FDA (Food and Drug Administration) approved in June 2018, cannabidiol (Epidiolex is an oral solution) to treat two difficult forms of epilepsy – Dravet’s Syndrome and Lennox-Gastaut Syndrome – for patients aged 2 and over.
+It was the first drug containing a purified marijuana derivative that the FDA approved.